Docky37/alerts/readme.md

 release date:	30/04/2020

 ### Content
-This eleventh release v1.6 modifies the seven OPS requests using @RequestParam instead of @PathVariables.
-It also adds a slf4j - log4j logger and performs info and debug logs to console & file for each OPS request.
+This twelve release v1.6.1 modifies setter, getter & constructor of PersonInfoDTO & MedicalRecord to avoid the exposition of internal representation by returning reference to mutable object and replaces bad practices (!= comparison in MedicalMapping).

 Previous releases contains :